Rigby QB Keegan Thompson signs with Idaho State

 “Coming into my senior year this is a team we knew had so much potential,” he said.

-Thompson, who’s a key component of the Rigby basketball team which is expected to also challenge for a state title, noted there was a sense of relief after making his pick official on Wednesday.
+Thompson, who’s a key component of the Rigby basketball team which is expected to also challenge for a state title, noted there was a sense of relief after making his pick official.

 He’ll go on a two-year mission following graduation and join the Bengals in 2022.